bethink-code/EW-Financial-Planner/GLOBAL_HYBRID_VIEW_PATTERN.md

 4. Confirm tab container has no vertical spacing
 5. Test detail form has clean borders
 6. Verify table borders are consistent thin style (1px) on all edges
+7. **Verify title styling matches pattern exactly**:
+   - Individual item name displayed (not generic section name)
+   - Font: `text-lg font-semibold text-neutral-800`
+   - Layout: Title left, action buttons right
+   - Spacing: Consistent with other calculators

+**STEP 5: Commit All Changes to Pattern**
+1. Document any new styling requirements in this guide
+2. Update container classes and typography standards
+3. Add visual testing steps for new features
+4. Update success stories with implementation notes

 **STEP 5: Update Documentation**
 - Add new calculator to examples list